reactioncommerce/docs/docs/deploying-open-commerce.md

 ## MongoDB Database

 In a development environment, a local MongoDB database is created for you.
 In production, you will need to set up a separate production-ready MongoDB server and create a database in it.
 You then provide this database connection string in an environment variable for services that need to connect to it.
-Because some services use change streams, your MongoDB server must be part of a replica set and must have oplog enabled.
-Because of the complexity of operating and managing a production database at scale, we recommend we use a hosting provider like [Atlas](https://www.mongodb.com/atlas)
+Since some services use change streams, your MongoDB server must be part of a replica set and must have oplog enabled.
+Due to the complexity of operating and managing a production database at scale, we recommend we use a hosting provider like [Atlas](https://www.mongodb.com/atlas)

 > Don't forget to set up periodic database backups.
 Do them as often as you can afford to do.